by Hema | Aug 4, 2020 | Industry4.0 | 0 comments

 Manufacturing Industry is the fast growing industry which is expected to continue to grow in the next few years.
-However, there are some complex internal challenges every manufacturing is facing today.
+However, there are some complex internal challenges every manufacturing industry is facing today.
 One such challenge which has a great impact in the Industry’s production line is Downtime.
 Each & every production & manufacturing sector faces machine failure & downtime practically every day.
 People may think that the machine repair / failure / breakdown is a normal occurrence in manufacturing industry.
 It’s just a bitter truth when people are handling with machinery that perform a repetitive task.
 However, it is essential to remember / note that every second of machine running earns money.
 Just think a while, if machine sits idle for a prolonged time.
 You can’t complete your order on time, lose your reputation & finally, there will be a drawback in ROI.
 No matter what the failure is, it can bring about delay in overhaul, dissatisfied customers, and potential losses with respect to productivity and income.
 Then what is the solution for this problem??
 The answer is Predictive Maintenance.
 In this article, let us see how predictive maintenance in manufacturing industry allows manufacturers to lower maintenance costs, extend equipment life, reduce downtime.

 Industries of today most probably work on a maintenance schedule.
 Alternatively stated that / that is to say, they hear suggestions from the equipment manufacturers with whom they schedule maintenance.
 However, the previously mentioned viewpoints are not up to the level as failures and breakdowns still do occur.
-Ultimately, this is unimaginable & no possible way that a manufacturer can foretell every circumstances, conditions, or technique of functioning.
+Ultimately, this is unimaginable & no possible way that a manufacturer can foretell every circumstance, condition, or technique of functioning.

 Besides that, some industries follow reactive maintenance, this is when machines are serviced or repaired only when they actually fail or break down.
 This is even worse, which is more or like waiting for a failure to happen.
 There is a say that, While reactive maintenance can have a place in a well-rounded maintenance strategy, it shouldn’t be your go-to for all repairs.
 But this is not the case in this industrial competent world.
 That is reactive maintenance can no longer help manufacturers in any way.
 This is because the unpredictable nature of reactive maintenance does not keep systems running in optimal as a new condition.
 And also, there will be safety issues & waste of time in finding the fix & maintenance backlog.